-We use Embryonic Stem Cells, mouse, and chick embryos as model systems using the most up to date technologies in molecular embryology.
-Those include generation and analysis of Knock-Outs (KO) and transgenic mouse lines, microinjection and electroporation into embryos as well as Stem cell differentiation.
+We use mouse and human Embryonic Stem Cells, mouse, and chick embryos as model systems using the most up to date technologies in molecular embryology.
+Those include generation and analysis of Knock-Outs (KO) and transgenic mouse lines, CRISPR/CAS genetic manipulation as well as iPS cell generation and Stem Cell differentiation.

 • Contribution to the understanding of the role the Anterior Visceral endoderm and of Cerberus1 and Cerberus/Dan family of secreted factors in the specification of vertebrate anterior embryonic structures.

 • To confirm that Cerl2 is a key molecule for the establishment and termination of Nodal asymmetric activity in the mouse node (Inácio et al., 2013) and that Cerl2 is the major target of Pkd2-mediated signaling in crown cells (Yoshiba et al., 2012).
 These results define Cerl2 as a crucial molecule in the control of the L-R axis Cerberus like 2 (Cerl2) is a member of the Cer/Dan family, and has been show to antagonize signals from the TGF-beta superfamily by binding to, and thus inhibiting Nodal signals.
 Accordingly, Cerl2 knockout mice show a wide range of laterality and cardiac defects (Marques 2004).

 • To demonstrate that enlargement of the Left Ventricule myocardial walls and interventricular septum (IVS) in Cerl2 null mutants without LD is caused by cardiomyocyte hyperplasia.
 Our results also indicate that the Nodal/pSmad2 signaling cascade is sustained in the absence of Cerl2, providing the first evidence of the role of Cerl2 during cardiac development.